1050 Denier Ballistic Nylon – Black 60″

 What is it?

 1050 denier ballistic nylon fabric is made from a synthetic fiber called nylon or polyamide.
-Originally used as flack jackets in World War II, the fabric is referred to as ballistic because it was to deflect or stop shrapnel and debris.
-As a result, it was primarily worn by airmen, and was never intended to stop a bullet or a shell.
+Originally used as flack jacket material in World War II, the fabric is referred to as ballistic because it was intended to deflect or stop shrapnel and debris.
+As a result, it was primarily worn by airmen, though was never intended to stop a bullet or a shell.
 Ballistic Nylon, or Nylon in general, has very good resistance to chemicals.

 Considered a heavy-weight nylon fabric, 1050 denier ballistic nylon weighs roughly 15 ounces per yard.
 1050 denier ballistic nylon is dyed black, and poly-urethane coated on one side while roughly 60″ wide.
 Nylon in general has high tensile strength and excellent abrasion resistance.
 Additionally, the poly-urethane coating adds water repellent properties.

 The many uses of 1050 denier ballistic nylon fabric include: